codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 ### Integral Control

 Consider the case in which we are **undershooting** our target value.
-We can detect that we're undershooting if the error is accumulating too fast - in other words, our error isn't going down fast enough.
-We can add another term to the controller which takes this into account, using the integral of the error.
+We can detect that we're undershooting if the error isn't going down fast enough.
+The way we do this is by adding an additional term which accounts for the _accumulated_ error using integration.

 $$\text{input} = K_i \int \text{error}_t \, d \text{ time}$$